LearnOnDemandSystems/docs/lod/scripting/scripting-home.md

 ---
-title: "Scripting in Lab on Demand"
+title: "Lab on Demand Cloud Script Execution"
-description: "Description of document."
+description: "Scripting language syntax for interacting with Lab on Demand and Cloud providers."
-isPublished: false
+isPublished: true
 ---

-# Scripting in Lab on Demand
+# Lab on Demand Cloud Script Execution

 Lab on Demand allows execution of scripts against a cloud subscription, as well as executing scripts that do not have a target.
 Scripts are used in Automated Activites and Life Cycle Actions.